Stephen Mumford

-Stephen Dean Mumford (born 31 July 1965) is a British philosopher, who is currently Head of Department and Professor of Metaphysics in the Department of Philosophy at Durham University.
+Stephen Dean Mumford (born 31 July 1965) is a British philosopher, who is currently Professor of Metaphysics in the Department of Philosophy at Durham University.
 Mumford is best known for his work in metaphysics on dispositions and laws, but has also made contributions in the philosophy of sport.

 Biography

 Mumford was born in Wakefield, West Yorkshire.
 Mumford went on to read Philosophy and History of Ideas with Politics at Huddersfield Polytechnic (now University of Huddersfield) as his first degree.
 After Huddersfield, Mumford went on to the University of Leeds to take an MA in Philosophy of Mind.
 At Leeds, Mumford met Robin Le Poidevin who was to become his PhD supervisor.
 Mumford was awarded a PhD in 1994, for his thesis Dispositions and Reductionism, and was awarded a two-year lectureship at Leeds.
 Mumford left Leeds in 1995 for the University of Nottingham, where he worked until 2016.
 At Nottingham, Mumford served as Dean of the Faculty of Arts (2011–15), Head of the School of Humanities (2009–11), and Head of the Department of Philosophy (2004–7).

 Mumford is the sole-author of four books: Dispositions (1998), Laws in Nature (2004), David Armstrong (2007), and Watching Sport: Aesthetics, Ethics and Emotions (2011).
 Mumford has also edited two books: Russell on Metaphysics (2003) and George Molnar's Powers: A Study in Metaphysics (2003).
 Most recently, Mumford co-authored, with Rani Lill Anjum, Getting Causes from Powers (2011).